 Thus, the electric current density $J$ is determined locally at $u=u_*$.
-In fact the locus $u=u_*$ is referred to as ``effective horizon'' on the worldvolume of the D$7$-brane.
-This is because a causal boundary is given by an effective metric on the worldvolume, which governs dynamics of brane. \footnote{This fact plays a significant role in studying time evolutions of brane dynamics.
+In fact, the locus $u=u_*$ is referred to as the `` effective horizon'' on the worldvolume of the D$7$-brane because a causal boundary is given by an effective metric on the worldvolume, which governs dynamics of brane. \footnote{This fact plays a significant role in studying the time evolution of brane dynamics.
 For example, see ref.~\cite{Hashimoto:2014yza}.} For the DBI action, the effective metric is the so-called open-string metric defined by $\gamma_{ab} \equiv g_{ab} + (2\pi\alpha')^2 F_{ac}F_{bd}g^{cd}$ ~\cite{Kim:2011qh,Seiberg:1999vs}:

-This exhibits that the locus $u=u_*$ is the Killing horizon with respect to time coordinate $t$ on the AdS boundary, which corresponds to time in the dual field theory.
+This shows that the locus $u=u_*$ is the Killing horizon with respect to time coordinate $t$ on the AdS boundary, which corresponds to the time in the dual field theory.